mvolkmann/blog/src/github/actions.md

 To use secret information like passwords and tokens in a workflow, create GitHub secrets.

 To add a secret to a GitHub repo:

-- browse the GitHub repo
+- Browse the GitHub repo.
-- click the "Settings" tab
+- Click the "Settings" tab.
-- click "Secrets" in the left nav
+- Click "Secrets" in the left nav.
-  -click "Add a new secret"
+- Click "Add a new secret".
-- for the name, enter "GH_TOKEN"
+- For the name, enter "GH_TOKEN".
-- for the value, paste in your GitHub personal access token
+- For the value, paste in your GitHub personal access token.
-- click "Add secret"
+- Click "Add secret".

-Secrets can then be referenced by name in a workflow with the syntax `${{ secrets.name }}` where `name` is the secret name.
+Secrets can then be referenced by name in a workflow with the syntax `${\{ secrets.name }}` where `name` is the secret name.
-This is used in the following workflow.
+This is used in the workflow in the next section.

+> Note: Remove the backslash in the syntax above.

 ### Building and Publishing an Eleventy Site